AnthonyBarei/StremioCacheProcessor/README.md

 # Stremio Cache Processor

-This project is a Node.js backend that monitors the Stremio cache for new files.
-It uses an API to check for downloads and can optionally use the qBittorrent API to download files via magnet links.
-Once downloaded, users can copy files from the Stremio cache.
-If qBittorrent was used, the file is already in the destination.
+Stremio Cache Processor is an intermediary application designed to monitor and interact with the Stremio cache in real-time.
+It provides a robust solution for file manipulation, leveraging either native Windows copy functionality or the qBittorrent API.
+Furthermore, it offers the capability to upload files to a local Plex server and initiate library scans to incorporate new media.

-## Features
+## Key Features

-- Watchfolder to read Stremio cache
+- Real-time Stremio cache monitoring
-- Use qBittorrent API to download files through magnet links
-- Copy files from Stremio cache or directly from qBittorrent destination
+- File manipulation via Windows copy or qBittorrent
-- Upload files to local NAS Shield Pro TV
+- File uploading to local NAS Shield Pro TV
-- Scan Plex libraries to add media
+- Plex library scanning for media addition
-- Server checks if NordVPN, Stremio, and qBittorrent are running (none are required for the app to run)
+- Health checks for NordVPN, Stremio, and qBittorrent (not mandatory for application operation)

-## Technologies Used
+## Technology Stack

-- Node.js
+- Node.js for backend development
-- Redis for storage
+- Redis for efficient data storage
-- Socket.io for real-time communication
+- Socket.io for real-time bidirectional event-based communication
-- Axios for HTTP requests
+- Axios for promise-based HTTP requests
-- fs spawn to start the file when it is downloaded
+- fs spawn to initiate file downloads
-- React for the frontend
+- React for frontend development

 ## Frontend

-The frontend is built with React and includes a main page to display media being played on Stremio and a configuration page to configure the app.
+The frontend, developed using React, provides a user-friendly interface that displays media currently being played on Stremio.
+It also includes a configuration page for application settings.

-## Setup
+## Installation & Setup

-Provide instructions on how to setup and run your project here.
+Instructions for setting up and running the project will be provided here.

 ## License

-Include information about your license here.
+Details about the project's license will be provided here.